Kitchen Layout Changes

 Frequently Asked Questions

-For 2026, simple layout changes added to a remodel run $8,000-$25,000 over the base remodel cost.
-Wall removal with structural beams runs $15,000-$45,000+ depending on span and load.
+For 2026, simple layout changes (new island, sink relocation) added to a remodel run $8,000-$25,000 over the base remodel cost.
+Wall removal with structural beams runs $15,000-$45,000+ depending on span, load, and beam type.
 Pricing and timelines are planning ranges.

 Most walls can be removed with proper engineering.
 Load-bearing walls require a properly sized beam (LVL, steel, or flitch), permits, and structural sign-off.
 Non-load-bearing walls are simpler.
 We confirm with a structural engineer before quoting wall removal.